mblink/composefree/core/src/main/tut/README.md

 libraryDependencies += "bondlink" %% "composefree" % "0.1.0"
 ```

-Basic use is a paired down version of the manual process, with the following high level steps:
+Basic use is a pared down version of the manual process, with the following high level steps:

 * Define DSLs as sealed families of case classes
 * Define interpreters for DSLs as NaturalTransformations